Looking for the 2022 Diversity Forum? Visit the Diversity Forum 2022: Rewiring Our Systems: Transforming the Intersections of Inequity webpage.

 July 26-29, 2021

-Pitt's 2021 Diversity Forum, “Dismantling Oppressive Systems: Building Just Communities,” is online, free, and open to all.
-This year’s forum sessions and workshops will engage and equip participants with the knowledge, skills and resources to identify sources of systemic oppression, consider strategies for dismantling that oppression, and identify actions critical in fostering more equitable and just communities in which to live, work and learn.
+Last year’s forum sessions and workshops engaged and equipped participants with the knowledge, skills and resources to identify sources of systemic oppression, consider strategies for dismantling that oppression, and identify actions critical in fostering more equitable and just communities in which to live, work and learn.

-Access the Digital Program for session details and registration information.
+Access the Digital Program for session details and video recordings.

 5:30-6:45 p.m.
 A Conversation on Social Justice

 7-8:30 p.m.
 Spitting Fire: An Evening with Friends

 9 a.m.
 Bitter Fruit: The Poison of America’s Racism